Speaking Irish to Your Grandchildren

 Four simple things you can do to pass on Irish to your grandchildren:

-- Read them bedtime stories in Irish.
-There are many beautiful Irish books for children and you will pass on plenty of useful phrases.
+- Read a book in Irish at bedtime.
+There are plenty of beautiful books out there, and you will pass on plenty of useful phrases.

-- Listen to Irish language radio like Raidió na Gaeltachta, Raidió na Life or Raidió Rí Rá, and watch TG4.
+- Listen to Irish language radio such as Raidió na Gaeltachta, Raidió na Life or Raidió Rí Rá and watch TG4.
 This will really help them to acquire the language and pronunciation.